 Step 1: Find the Bootable USB drive letter

 To identify the plugged-in USB drive letter or identification number in the Windows system, press Win key +R, to open the Run box.
 Type diskmgmt.msc

 Step 2: Locate your connected bootable USB Disk drive

 On the Disk Management of Windows locate for attached removal drive using which you want to boot and create a VirtualBox Virtual Machine.
 You can easily identify it as it will be denoted with a Removable text.
 When you find that note the Disk X letter.

-For example, in below screenshot, our USB drive labelled as Disk 3, so ‘3‘ is the number which we have to remember.
+For example, in the below screenshot, our USB drive is labeled as Disk 3, so ‘3‘ is the number that we have to remember.
 It might be different in your case.

 Step 3: Open Command Prompt

 On Windows 7/8/10, in the start menu search box typed CMD to search command prompt and when it appears, right-click and select “Run as Administrator“.

 At this step, we enter into Oracle’s VirtualBox installation directory.
 For that, just copy and paste the below-given command in the Command prompt and press the Enter button.

 This is a crucial step of the tutorial, as we are going to map a virtual machine (.vmdk file) to the USB Drive.
 This means we create a VMDK raw file that holds the path of our bootable USB drive for VirtualBox which helps it to recognize the USB drive as a normal Virtual Disk drive.